-OUT OF STOCK PRE-ORDER IT NOW: DELIVERY MARCH 2020 This daisho is...
+PRE-ORDER IT NOW: DELIVERY OCTOBER 2020 This katana is sharp and...

 A cookie is a small text file that is stored on your device when you visit almost any web page.
 They are used for the website to remember your visit the next time you browse that page.
 Cookies often store information of a technical nature, personal preferences, personalisation of content, usage statistics, links to social networks, access to user accounts, etc. The purpose of a cookie is to adapt the contents of the website to your profile and needs.
 Without cookies, services offered by any web page would be significantly impaired.

 A cookie is a harmless text file that is stored on your browser when you visit almost any web page.
 Cookies are used in order for the website to be able to remember your visit the next time you browse that page.
 Although many people do not know it, cookies they have been in use for 20 years, when the first browsers for the World Wide Web appeared.

 It is not a virus, nor is it a Trojan, a worm, spam, spyware, nor does it open pop-up windows.